Please note we're still getting ready for the first rides in Canada. Check the app to see when we're ready!

 If you don't have credit or your credit doesn't cover the whole ride, the default payment method on your account is charged for the remainder.
 If you've been invited to split and don’t have a default payment method, we'll prompt you to add a new card.

-Each passenger included in a split payment is charged a $0.25 split payment fee.
+Each passenger included in a split payment is charged a split payment fee.
+Check your ride receipt to see the split pay fee amount.